 The healthcare industry is evolving at an incredible pace thanks to new technologies, procedures, and methodologies.
-These changes are creating opportunities across healthcare positions and, coupled with an aging population, have contributed to an increased demand for highly qualified healthcare professionals.
+These changes are creating opportunities across healthcare positions and, coupled with an aging population, have contributed to increased demand for highly qualified healthcare professionals.
 Those already working in the field can pursue an advanced degree to help open the door to leadership positions and higher earnings.
-The U.S. Bureau of Labor Statistics (BLS) projects the demand for medical and health services managers to increase by 20% from 2016 to 2026, much faster than the average for all occupations (7%), which provides significant opportunity for those willing to invest in their education.
+The U.S. Bureau of Labor Statistics (BLS) projects the demand for medical and health services managers to increase by 32% between 2019 and 2029, much faster than the average for all occupations (4%), providing significant opportunity for those willing to invest in their education.

-Two popular paths for advancing in the healthcare field are the Master of Health Administration (MHA) and Master of Public Health (MPH).
-While both programs equip graduates with valuable skills, they emphasize different issues, and there are several important factors healthcare professionals must consider when deciding between an MHA and an MPH.
+Two popular paths for advancing in the healthcare field are the Master of Health Administration (MHA) and the Master of Public Health (MPH).
+While both programs equip graduates with valuable skills, they emphasize different issues.
+Healthcare professionals must consider several important factors when deciding between MHA vs. MPH degree programs.

 In many MHA programs, students can tailor their studies to align with their individual career goals through concentrations such as data management, population management, healthcare strategies, and senior services.
 Students can also choose a general MHA program that covers the foundations of healthcare operations and healthcare management through courses on population health management and healthcare HR, among others.
 The curriculum strengthens students’ foundational knowledge and educates them on the best practices of effective administrators.